dtolnay/cxx/book/src/index.md

 The FFI signatures are able to use native data structures from whichever side they please.
-In addition, CXX provides builtin bindings for key standard library types like strings, vectors, Box, unique\_ptr, etc to expose an idiomatic API on those types to the other language.
+In addition, CXX provides builtin bindings for key standard library types like strings, vectors, Box, unique\_ptr, etc. to expose an idiomatic API on those types to the other language.

 ## Example

 In this example we are writing a Rust application that calls a C++ client of a large-file blobstore service.
 The blobstore supports a `put` operation for a discontiguous buffer upload.
-For example we might be uploading snapshots of a circular buffer which would tend to consist of 2 pieces, or fragments of a file spread across memory for some other reason (like a rope data structure).
+For example, we might be uploading snapshots of a circular buffer which would tend to consist of 2 pieces, or fragments of a file spread across memory for some other reason (like a rope data structure).